 Community Health Outreach Volunteer

-Peace Corps Kenya promotes gender awareness and girls’ education and empowerment.
-You will receive training on gender challenges in Kenya and you will have the opportunity to implement gender-related activities that are contextually appropriate.
-You will look for ways to work with community members to promote gender-equitable norms and facilitate empowerment programs designed to ensure that both the girl and boy child learn the new paradigm together.
+Peace Corps Kenya partners with community counterparts to promote gender awareness and girls’ education and empowerment.
+Volunteers receive training on gender realities in Kenya and have the opportunity to co-implement gender-related activities that are contextually and culturally appropriate with their Kenyan counterparts.
+Together, they look for ways to work with community members to promote gender-equitable norms and facilitate empowerment programs designed to support both girls and boys to explore a new paradigm together.

 COVID-19 Volunteer Activities